Peng-Zuojia/IoT-project/README.md

-# IoT-project
+# Command and control server for controlling the robot

+This is the repo of my group project for the IoT course at University of Oulu.

+## Deployment

 **Device**: LEGO Mindstorms Robot Inventor

 **Platform**: Mindstorms IDE

+* Upload the Python file through Mindstorms IDE
+* Connects with the robot through Bluetooth

+The file controls the robot to move forward, measure the color and length of the objects on its way.

-#### The robot in operation
+#### The robot in operation at a emulated production line
 ![](./robot-in-operation.jpg)

-The python file realizes the measurements of the color and length of the objects.

-In addition, more functions and features can be implemented to realize an inventory management system.
+In addition, the robot can be programmed to obtain more important metrics of the product and realize a more mature inventory management system.